27/02/2019 12:30 PM

 Fencing Trends in Your Street

-Regarding the new fence property value equation is concerned it may not be wise to be the only homeowner in your street with a fence.
-Most homeowners want their houses to fit in with others in the area, and fencing a home in an unfenced neighbourhood can draw unwanted attention, when done badly with low grade materials, a bad paint job or a fence that doesn’t match the house.
+Most homeowners want their houses to fit in with others in the area, and fencing a home in an unfenced neighbourhood can draw unwanted attention, when done poorly with low grade materials, a bad paint job or a fence that doesn’t match the house.
 In addition, we would always recommend not being the only home on the street with a completely different fence than everyone else.
 Before installing a fence, we do recommend considering the neighbourhood’s trends and researching garden trends and aesthetics and the design of the houses in an around your location.